IBC Tanks: All you need to know about Intermediate Bulk Containers

 There are also environmental advantages since an IBC tank can transport larger volumes of content with a much smaller carbon footprint, compared to cylindrical-shaped containers and especially to consumer packages.

 Foldable and flexible IBC tanks have an even smaller carbon footprint, since they can be packed and transported much more efficiently when empty.
+Especially disposable IBC totes are great one-way option for long transports.

 In an industrial context the user always use a pump to discharge the IBC tank.
 The content must be moved to for example a mixing station, an assembly line, a filling line for consumer packaging or similar.
-The IBC tanks are similar when it comes to pumping.
-The pump pulls the product out by suction.

-There are however some differences from the barrier and cleanliness point of view.
-The rigid IBC tanks maintain their shape during discharge, which means that air must be let in to compensate for the content being pumped out.
-The flexible IBC and the foldable IBC tank will simply collapse in size when the content is pumped out, and because of that no air needs to be let in.
+- The flexible IBC and the foldable IBC tank will simply collapse in size when the content is pumped out, and because of that no air needs to be let in.
 The risk of moist or contamination getting in contact with the content is avoided.

 More information